-- Students should select APRN certified preceptors whenever possible.
+- Clinical Coordinator has the authority to reject any proposed preceptor. - Students should select APRN certified preceptors whenever possible.
 National Task Force (NTF) Criterion IV.B.3 (2016) states, "The supervision of students may be shared with other clinicians serving as clinical preceptors.
 Programs may use a mix of clinicians to provide direct clinical teaching to students appropriate to the range of clinical experiences required to meet the program objectives.
-This mix of preceptors may enhance the interprofessional experience for the student...over the course of the program the student has clinical experiences with an APRN preceptor and preferably an NP with expertise in the population-focused area of practice in primary care as appropriate" - It is recommended that students select no more than one (1) clinical sites per practicum.
-This provides continuity with the preceptor and gives the student some variety in practice settings. - Students without a preceptor in place within thirty (30) days prior to commencement of clinical courses NU 510, NU 612, NU 545, NU 610, and NU 613 will be asked to withdraw from the course. - Students who fail to provide the appropriate information and documentation regarding their selection of preceptor within the designated timeframe the student will be withdrawn from the course.
+This mix of preceptors may enhance the interprofessional experience for the student...over the course of the program the student has clinical experiences with an APRN preceptor and preferably an NP with expertise in the population-focused area of practice in primary care as appropriate" - Students will only select one (1) clinical sites per practicum.
+This provides continuity with the preceptor and gives the student some variety in practice settings. - Students without a preceptor in place within thirty (30) days prior to commencement of clinical courses NU 551, NU 652, NU 653, and NU 613 will be asked to withdraw from the course. - Students who fail to provide the appropriate information and documentation regarding their selection of preceptor within the designated timeframe the student will be withdrawn from the course. - In the event 2 students utilize the same preceptor in the same semester, only 1 student is allowed to attend clinical at a time, 2 students may not be with the same preceptor on the same day.